Beer Rebranding. Only way to win.

 An in-depth market study on the beer rebranding and the category

-A beer rebranding market study?
-Yup.
-The beer market is rife with new entries and repositioning of long-standing beer brands.
+The beer market is rife with new entries and the repositioning of long-standing beer brands.
 It’s time for someone to step up to the plate; call a spade a spade.

 There is very little difference between beer brands.
-Are there marked differences in beer style brands?
+Are there marked differences in beer-style brands?
 Not so much.
+Understanding the market truth about beer rebranding is the key to success.
 Let’s be fair.

 All the beer brands have relied on the emotional foundations of brands to elicit loyalty and trial.

 In blind taste tests conducted by Resultant Research (our market research arm), no one can tell the difference in tastes beyond randomness.